Auxilio and Beyond: Comparative Evaluation, Usability, and Design Guidelines for Head Movement-based Assistive Mouse Controllers: Related Works

-Electrooculogram (EOG) is used to measure the corneal-retinal Transepithelial Potential Difference (TEPD) with the help of noninvasive electrodes placed around the human eyes.
-TEPD is produced due to horizontal and vertical movements of an eye \cite{c26, c47, c48}, which can be utilized to implement mouse control and clicking mechanism.
-However, TEPD is likely to fluctuate in different lighting conditions, making light adaptation and training an integral part of EOG-based AMCs.
-EOG-based AMCs that leverage eye movements to extract relative gaze position on the screen have been proposed \cite{c95, c96, c97, c98, c99}, facilitating interaction with a computer for people suffering from neurodegenerative disorders.
-To facilitate typing through recognition of eye movement patterns, real-time EOG-based systems have been developed \cite{c24, c27, c89, c90, c91, c92} for people with ALS, which is a neurodegenerative disorder that does not affect the brain functions or the eye movements.
-Such nature of the disease makes EOG-Based systems best suited for people suffering from it \cite{c25, c26}.
+An Electrooculogram (EOG) is used to measure the corneal-retinal Transepithelial Potential Difference (TEPD) with the help of noninvasive electrodes placed around the human eyes \cite{c26, c47, c48}, which can be utilized to implement mouse control and clicking mechanisms..
+Several research have been carried out with EOG-based AMCs to facilitate interaction with a computer for people suffering from neurodegenerative disorders \cite{c95, c96, c97, c98, c99}.
+To facilitate typing through recognition of eye movement patterns, real-time EOG-based systems have been developed \cite{c24, c27, c89, c90, c91, c92} for people with ALS \cite{c25, c26}.

-Although EOG is a promising low-cost AMC technology that is still being researched, it is limited by its low spatial resolutions, as it is difficult to estimate the absolute gaze position due to noise from nearby sources of bio-potentials \cite{c27, c93, c95}.
-Apart from the high pre-processing complexities of EOG signals \cite{c93}, their characteristics vary due to the variation in the number, the type (dry or wet), the material, and the placement of electrodes \cite{c24, c90, c91, c93, c94, c95}.
-Finally, from an ergonomic perspective, it is intuitive that continuous eye movements for controlling a mouse may pose certain health issues, thereby, affecting user’s performance and comfort.